04kash/techdocs-pipeline-demo/README.md

 # TechDocs Pipeline Demo

 This repository contains a GitHub Actions workflow that builds and publishes TechDocs documentation to an AWS S3 bucket.
-These pre-generated docs can then be consumed by a Backstage instance configured in external TechDocs mode.
+These pre-generated docs can then be consumed by a Backstage instance.

 ## MkDocs Plugins Used and How to Add More